canonical/cloud-init/doc/rtd/explanation/format.rst

 -----------

 A user-data script is a single script to be executed once per instance.
-User data scripts are run relatively late in the boot process, during cloud-init's :ref:`final stage<boot-Final>` as part of the :ref:`cc_scripts_user<mod_cc_scripts_user>` module.
+User-data scripts are run relatively late in the boot process, during cloud-init's :ref:`final stage<boot-Final>` as part of the :ref:`cc_scripts_user<mod_cc_scripts_user>` module.